 PDS string data types are based on a mixture of primitive and derived types defined in W3C, 2012b and PDS types derived from these.
-The specific base type for each data type is indicated in the Description column in the table below.
+The specific base type for each data type is indicated in the Description column in Table 5A-4.